dvll13/exercise/_notes/typescript.md

   }
 }

-function withTemplate(template: string, domElId: string) {
+function WithTemplate(template: string, domElId: string) {
   console.log('TEMPLATE FACTORY') //4
   // `_` - tells TS you are aware of the arg but don't intend to use it
   // return function (_: Function) {